hardeex/event-schedule-api/README.md

 # Event Scheduler API

 Event Scheduler API, a  Laravel-based RESTful API designed for managing events and user authentication.
 This API allows users to register, log in, verify their email, manage passwords, and create or participate in events.
-It includes role-based access control (e.g., manager and user roles) and uses JWT for secure authentication.
+It includes role-based access control (manager and user roles) and uses JWT for secure authentication.
 This README provides instructions to set up, configure, and use the API for personal or public use.

 ## Table of Contents